bl4ck5un/mbedtls-SGX/README.md

-# mbedtls-SGX: TLS stack in SGX
+# mbedtls-SGX: a TLS stack in SGX

 mbedtls-SGX is a port of [mbedtls](https://github.com/ARMmbed/mbedtls) (previously PolarSSL) to Intel-SGX. mbedtls-SGX aims to preserve **all** of the [features of mbedtls](https://tls.mbed.org/core-features).
 With mbedtls-SGX, you can